istio/istio.io/content/en/blog/2024/v1-apis/index.md

 target_release: 1.22
 ---

-Istio has several [Networking](/docs/reference/config/networking/), [Security](/docs/reference/config/security/) and [Telemetry](/docs/reference/config/telemetry/) APIs that are crucial for ensuring the secure, seamless connectivity, and effective monitoring of services within the Service Mesh layer.
+Istio has several [Networking](/docs/reference/config/networking/), [Security](/docs/reference/config/security/) and [Telemetry](/docs/reference/config/telemetry/) APIs that are crucial for ensuring the robust security, seamless connectivity, and effective monitoring of services within the service mesh layer.
 These APIs are used on thousands of clusters across the world, securing and enhancing critical infrastructure.
 As a reflection of the stability, adoption, and value of these resources, the Istio community has decided to promote many of our CRDs to `v1` in Istio 1.22.

 In Istio 1.22 we are happy to announce that a concerted effort has been made to graduate the below APIs to `v1`:
 * [Destination Rule](/docs/reference/config/networking/destination-rule/)